Contents

 Vaping itself isn’t addictive.
 What is addictive is the substance known as nicotine.
 You can vape using e-liquids that contain no nicotine at all or you can choose e-liquids that have a varying amount of nicotine up to 20 mg/ml (or 2% of the e-liquid total), which is the maximum nicotine strength for e-liquids in the UK.
 This means you can be vaping with no nicotine at all and therefore not inhaling any addictive substances,

 It can be hard to stop using nicotine once you’ve started, which is why many people choose to quit smoking cigarettes by replacing them with vapes.
-A 2022 report from Public Health England (PHE) and now the Office for Health Improvement and Disparities (OHID) in the Department of Health and Social Care says that alternative nicotine delivery devices like vapes can play an important role in reducing the huge health burden caused by cigarette smoking.
+The 2022 report from Public Health England (PHE) and now the Office for Health Improvement and Disparities (OHID) in the Department of Health and Social Care says that alternative nicotine delivery devices like vapes can play an important role in reducing the huge health burden caused by cigarette smoking.

 It's also worth remembering that while nicotine is addictive, it is not harmful to the body in and of itself.
 Find out more in our guide to how nicotine affects the body.